Signed in as:

 If you and your company are looking for something a bit different for your team building days get in touch for more information and to get booked in:

-Hosting corporate volunteers takes real planning and resources; staff time, supervision, safeguarding, insurance, and the ongoing care of our land, tools, animals, and facilities.
-It also disrupts our normal routines, all of which must be managed by a charity with limited capacity.
+Hosting corporate volunteers takes planning and resource.
+It involves staff time, supervision, safeguarding, insurance, and the ongoing care of our land, tools, animals, and facilities.
+It also means adapting our normal routines, all of which has to be managed by a small charity with limited capacity.

-If we didn’t charge, these costs would be covered by donations meant to support our volunteers and local community.
-That would mean subsidising a company’s team-building or CSR activity, which isn’t a responsible use of our charitable funds.
+If we did not charge a fee, those costs would be absorbed by donations intended to support our volunteers and local community.
+That would effectively mean subsidising a company’s team day or CSR activity, which would not be a responsible use of charitable funds.

-Our fee isn’t a donation or about profit.
-It’s about covering costs and setting a clear, respectful boundary.
-It ensures our staff and volunteers are properly supported and that hosting businesses doesn’t detract from our core mission.
+Our fee is not about profit.
+It is about covering the real costs of hosting and setting a clear, respectful boundary.
+It allows us to support our staff and volunteers properly and ensures that welcoming businesses does not detract from our core purpose.

 A day of construction for the team from Coca-Cola.
 They helped with our new bird aviary and also assembled some of our new tables and chairs.
 They also made a generous donation to the farm on top of their CID contribution.